 Early Start is for students who need assistance with becoming college-ready in Math and/or English.
-If you are a freshman starting at a CSU campus in Fall and you require remedial coursework in Math or English, you must participate in the Early Start Program.
+If you are a freshman starting at a CSU campus in Fall and you need extra coursework in Math or English, you must participate in the Early Start Program.

 Applicants for admission to the CSU are required to meet minimum admission requirements in order to be accepted.
 Beyond admission, there are several requirements to ensure a student's successful transition to the university; these are called enrollment requirements.
-These can include, but are not limited to, Placement Exam Testing, Early Start participation, mandatory orientation participation, etc. Students are encouraged to review their admission offer and campus correspondence to review any additional enrollment requirements set forth by their campus of choice.
+These can include, but are not limited to, grade point average, test scores, Early Start participation, mandatory orientation participation, etc. Students are encouraged to review their admission offer and campus correspondence to review any additional enrollment requirements set forth by their campus of choice.

 Housing is not available during the Early Start program.
 However, the Early Start requirement can be completed at any CSU campus.
 You should choose a campus that is either close to your geographic location or one that offers online course options.
 A listing of CSU Early Start course offerings can be found here.

 You may complete the CSU Early Start Program at any CSU.
-For a full listing of courses is available, visit www.csusuccess.org/earlystart.
+For a full listing of courses is available, visit earlystart.csusuccess.org/csu_campus.

-The CSU campus you select to take your ESP course(s) at will send you registration information through email.
+The CSU campus you select to take your Early Start Program course(s) at will send you registration information through email.
 It is important to check both your personal email (the one you indicated on your CSU application) and campus (Horizon) email for ESP registration information from the CSU campus.
 The time it takes will vary depending on when the campus opens their ESP registration window.
 If you do not receive information within one week, you should contact the campus you selected directly for further assistance.

 Students who do not complete the campus selection step by the deadline will be automatically assigned to complete Early Start at their home campus.
 Students who fail to register and complete their Early Start requirement risk being ineligible to enroll at their university for the fall term.

 You are (or will become) exempt from participating in Early Start if you are have the following: